-1 subsequent element of data in is applied in the programmed order following Dla-b two is referenced from the first positive CK edge after the last desired data in pair.
+1 subsequent element of data in is applied in the programmed order following DIa-b twe is referenced from the first positive CK edge after the last desired data in pair.

 The Precharge command masks the last 2 data elements in the burst.
+A10 is Low with the Write command (Auto Precharge is disabled).